Derived categories of sheaves on singular schemes with an application to reconstruction: Introduction

+We prove this result using the machinery of compactly-generated triangulated categories.
+The functor used in the proof of theorem \ref{thm:1} is a restricted version of the Yoneda functor.
+Its essential surjectivity was established previously in an appendix to \cite{BvB02}.
+Fullness follows from the same argument as in \cite{BvB02}.
+Faithfulness is new.

-Another application of these ideas is an extension of Bondal and Orlov's result on reconstruction to the case where $X$ and $Y$ are Gorenstein.
-To realize this extension, we need another idea, which is presented in section \ref{sec:Roufunc}.
-The idea is a relativization of the notion of a Serre functor.
+With our perspective influenced by theorem \ref{thm:1}, we collect some simple ideas and corollaries section \ref{sec:pseudo-ad}.
+The main application of these ideas is the extension of Bondal and Orlov's result on reconstruction to the case where $X$ and $Y$ are Gorenstein.
+To realize this extension, we need another idea, a relativization of the notion of a Serre functor.
+This is presented in section \ref{sec:Roufunc}.
 In honor of Rouquier's paper \cite{Rou03}, we name this relativization a Rouquier functor.
-With the Rouquier functor playing the role of the Serre functor in the proof and with the ideas of the preceding, we prove that, if $X$ is a projective Gorenstein variety with ample or anti-ample canonical bundle and $Y$ is another projective variety with an equivalent perfect derived category (or bounded derived category of coherent sheaves), then $X$ and $Y$ are isomorphic.
+With a Rouquier functor playing the role of the Serre functor and with the ideas and results of the preceding sections, we prove the following in section \ref{sec:recon}.

+\begin{Thm2} If $X$ is a projective Gorenstein variety with ample or anti-ample canonical bundle and $Y$ is another projective variety with an equivalent perfect derived category (or bounded derived category of coherent sheaves), then $X$ and $Y$ are isomorphic. \end{Thm2}

-This work is a portion of the author's Ph.D thesis at the University of Washington.
+This work is a portion of the author's Ph.D. thesis at the University of Washington.
 The author would like to thank his advisor, Charles F. Doran, for his attention, energy, and suggestions.
+The author would also like to thank the referee for her/his valuable time and input.
 While preparing this paper, the author was supported by NSF Research Training Group Grant, DMS 0636606.